 The Yates Memo In Action

+9/19/16
-North American Health Care Inc. to pay \$28.5 million to settle claims for medically unnecessary rehabilitation therapy services

-Chairman of the Board and Senior Vice President of Reimbursement Analysis to pay an additional \$1.5 million
+North American Health Care Inc. to pay \$28.5 million to settle claims for medically unnecessary rehabilitation therapy services Chairman of the Board and Senior Vice President of Reimbursement Analysis to pay an additional \$1.5 million

+1/26/17

-Former Executive of Tenet Healthcare Corporation Charged for Alleged Role in \$400 Million Scheme to Defraud
+Former Executive of Tenet Healthcare Corporation Charged for Alleged Role in \$400 Million Scheme to Defraud Among other things, alleges false and fraudulent statements to HHS-OIG in connection with Tenet's 2006 the CIA, including falsely certifying compliance with the terms of participation in the Medicare and Medicaid Programs, and the terms of the CIA

-Among other things, alleges false and fraudulent statements to HHS-OIG in connection with Tenet's 2006 the CIA, including falsely certifying compliance with the terms of participation in the Medicare and Medicaid Programs, and the terms of the CIA
+with tenet's zubus the CIA, including faisely certifying compliance with the terms of participation in the Medicare and Medicaid Programs, and the terms of the CIA

+]

 Ralph J. Cox III (September 2016)

+Former CEO of Tuomey Healthcare

+System

-- Former CEO of Tuomey Healthcare System - \$1 million settlement and four-year exclusion - Exclusion extends to management or administrative services paid for by federal health care programs
+\$1 million settlement and four-year exclusion

+Exclusion extends to management or

+administrative services paid for by federal

+health care programs
-DOJ's Criminal Fraud Division and Compliance

-"Evaluation of Corporate Compliance Programs"

-- Acquisition Due Diligence

-- Root Cause Analysis

-- Board and Senior Management Involvement: The DOJ wants to see that the company's top management and board are committed to compliance and involved in (a) adequately funding and monitoring the compliance program, (b) remediation of identified noncompliance, (c) direct reporting from the compliance officer, and (d) access to outside auditors and experts.
+1 DOJ's Criminal Fraud Division and Compliance "Evaluation of Corporate Compliance Programs" • Acquisition Due Diligence Root Cause Analysis Board and Senior Management Involvement: The DOJ wants to see that the company's top management and board are committed to compliance and involved in (a) adequately funding and monitoring the compliance program, (b) remediation of identified noncompliance, (c) direct reporting from the compliance officer, and (d) access to outside auditors and experts.

-- Dedication to Compliance

-- Robust Auditing
+Robust Auditing